56 Rare Historical Photos Not Released Until Now

 James Dean and girlfriend Ursula Andress at a party in Los Angeles, 1955.

 James Dean sure was a scamp, wasn’t he?
-With East of Eden out in theaters and his calling card Rebel Without A Cause yet to be released, Dean was so hot that he was able to steal 19-year-old Swedish actress Ursula Andress away from none other than Marlon Brando.
+With East of Eden out in theaters and his calling card Rebel Without A Cause yet to be released, Dean was so hot that he was able to steal 19-year-old Swedish sexpot Ursula Andress away from none other than Marlon Brando.

 Baby You Can Drive My Car!
 John Lennon's psychedelic Rolls-Royce Phantom V and George Harrison's Mini Cooper S.